RupankarCh/my-notes/Cloud Computing/readme.md

 - **Custom IP Addressing:** You define your own private IP range (e.g., 10.0.0.0/16) using CIDR blocks.
 - **Routing Control:** You manage Route Tables that act as the GPS for your data, directing traffic between subnets, the internet, or on-premise networks.

+Connecting to the World
+To make the VPC functional, various gateways and connections are utilized:
+- **Internet Gateway (IGW):** The bridge between your VPC and the public internet.
+- **Virtual Private Gateway**: Used to **establish a secure VPN tunnel between your corporate office and your cloud VPC**.
+- **VPC Peering**: Allows you to **connect two different VPCs together** so resources can communicate using private IP addresses as if they were on the same network.
+- **Direct Connect / ExpressRoute**: A dedicated, **physical fiber connection from your datacenter to the cloud provider**, bypassing the public internet for higher speed and security.

 **Subnets (Zonal):**
 A subnet is a **logical subdivision of a VPC's IP address range**.
 You create subnets to organize your resources and **apply different security rules to them**.
 A VPC can have both **public subnets (where resources can be accessed from the internet) and private subnets (where resources are isolated from the internet)** For **example**, you would place your public-facing web servers in a public subnet and your private databases in a private subnet.